Grants

 Impact of Enhanced Fund-Raising Programme

-Since 2006, the Tote Board Fund-raising Programme has provided matching support to local charities.
+Since 2006, the Tote Board Fund-Raising Programme has provided matching support to local charities.
 Our aim is to support charities in doing more to serve the vulnerable groups, to build cohesive and caring communities and to make Singapore a more vibrant and liveable home.

 Evolution of Enhanced Fund-Raising Programme